ogbiyoyosky/zeus/README.md

 # Zeus App

+I have a habit of name my repositories after greek gods.
+What does this god do?

-Create an API that serves the latest scores of fixtures of matches in a “**Mock Premier League**”
+This god is an API that mock matches in a “**Mock Premier League**”

-## User Types
+## Features

-There should be:

 - **Admin accounts** which are used to
   - signup/login